AuzFox/ERA-3D-Docs/docs/api-reference.md

 	__Arguments__:

-	- `#!c vec2 uv: the 2D texture coordinates to use for the current vertex`
+	- `#!c vec2 uv`: The 2D texture coordinates to use for the current vertex

 	__Description__:

-	Submits the 2d texture coordinates for the current mesh vertex.
+	Submits the 2D texture coordinates for the current mesh vertex.

-	(0.0, 0.0) corresponds to the top-left corner of the texture.
+	`(0.0, 0.0)` corresponds to the top-left corner of the texture.

-	(1.0, 1.0) corresponds to the bottom-right corner of the texture.
+	`(1.0, 1.0)` corresponds to the bottom-right corner of the texture.

-	The normal range for uv coordinates is (0.0, 0.0) to (1.0, 1.0),
+	The normal range for uv coordinates is `(0.0, 0.0)` to `(1.0, 1.0)`,

-	Values outside the 0.0-1.0 range will be treated differently

-	Depending on the current texture mode. (see settexturemode())
+	Values outside the `0.0`-`1.0` range will be treated differently depending on the current texture mode. (see textureMode())

 ### `meshVertex`